It’s rare to read a book so exceptionally well-crafted as Alexandra Rowland’s A Taste of Gold and Iron.

 I rarely give a five-star rating, but A Taste of Gold and Iron deserves the highest praise.

-Perhaps the best book I’ve read this year, and one of the best I've ever read.
+Perhaps the best book I’ve read this past year, and one of the best I've ever read.
 Highly recommended.